MrFangyulong/MrFangyulong.github.io/content/en/authors/Mengke Guo/_index.md

 <div style="font-size: 0.9em;"> <!-- 调小至原字体的90% -->

-I am a master's student at Ocean University of China under the supervision of Professor Zhang Wei.I received my Bachelor's degree in Computer Science and Technology from Zhengzhou University.
-My research is in the field of maritime severe convective weather nowcasting.
+I am currently a master\'s student at the School of Computer Science and Technology, Ocean University of China, under the supervision of Yanwei Yu.
+I obtained a Bachelor\'s degree in Geographic Information Science from Shandong Normal University in 2021.

-**Email**: guomengke@stu.ouc.edu.cn
+**Email**: gmk0629@163.com
 </div>